Ukdav/Implementing-A-Wordpress-Web-Solution/README.md

 * Creating Physical Volumes on the partitioned disk volumes *sudo pvcreate <partition_path>*

+* Verify that your physical volume has been created successfully by running this command : *sudo pvs*

 ![pvcreate](https://github.com/Ukdav/Implementing-A-Wordpress-Web-Solution/assets/139593350/12ff974e-1fa2-4519-9cec-9ebab549d13b)

 * Use Vgcreate utility to add all 3 PVS to a volume group (VG).
 Name the VG webdata-vg using this command: *sudo vgcreate webdata-vg /dev/nvme1n1p9 /dev/nvme2n1p1 /dev/nvme3n1p1*